aledipa/Free-GPT4-WEB-API/README.md

   `--system-prompt SYSTEM_PROMPT`
                         Use a system prompt to 'customize' the answers

+  `--enable-proxies`
+                         Use one or more proxies to avoid being blocked or banned

 If you want to use it with curl (credits to [@ayoubelmhamdi](https://github.com/ayoubelmhamdi)):